wiki-games/wikimark/docs/wikimark.md

 ### Regular text

 Any characters that do not have special meaning are treated as literal text.

 Whenever a character needs to be treated literally without creating a syntactic structure, it can be escaped with a backslash.
-All ASCII punctuation characters can be escaped in this way, for example `\*` denotes a literal asterisk, and `\@` is the same as `@`.
+All ASCII punctuation characters can be escaped in this way, for example `\*` denotes a literal asterisk `*`, and `\@` is the same as `@`.

-Any Unicode characters may be present in the input, except the following: `\x00 - \x09`, `\x0B - \x1F`, and `\x7F - \x9F`.
+Any Unicode characters may be present in the input, except characters in the following
+ranges: `\x00 - \x09`, `\x0B - \x1F`, and `\x7F - \x9F`.

 ## Links